Rolling Stones give satisfaction despite high prices

 "Everybody all right there in the cheap seats?" he asked as he looked up high to his left.
 "They're not really cheap though are they?
 That's the trouble."

 The flamboyant veterans have defended the costs, saying the shows were expensive to put on.
-But specialist music publication Billboard reported the band would earn $25 million (15.6 million pounds) from the four shows initially announced.
+But specialist music publication Billboard reported the band would earn $25 million from the four shows initially announced.
 A fifth was added later.

 "AS MUCH MONEY AS POSSIBLE"